Practicum-Team-3/black-widow-docker-dev/README.md

 1. Run the following script: <br/>
 `./setup.sh` <br/>
 **Note:**
-*This script will set all the necesary environment variables for the docker container to set up.* <br/>
+*This script will set all the necesary environment variables for the docker container to set up.
+For a painless configuration, leave all the values by default* <br/>

 2. Run the following script: <br/>
 `./pip-install.sh`<br/>
 **Note:**
 *This script pip installs all the necesary packages for the server to run on the host.* <br/>

+3. Run the following script: <br/>
+`sudo ./install-dependencies.sh`<br/>
+**Note:**
+*This script will install tcl interpreter into your machine which is required for celery to work in our system* <br/>

 3. Run the following script: <br/>
 `./build.sh` <br/>